 When cleaning a slate roof, it is important to take care.
 Slate roofing is usually installed with high quality components, including flashing and fasteners.
 Heavy-gauge copper is usually used for accessories and other materials.
 Copper corrodes when encountering certain cleaning chemicals, including chlorine bleach and ammonia.
 These chemicals could prematurely darken or tarnish copper.
 Along with strong chemicals, a pressure washer could damage your slate roof.

 There are also several safety considerations.
 You are not able to walk on slate roofs like you can with other roofing.
 Since slate roof tiles do not sit flat against each other, it is easy to snap them when pressure is applied.
 Slate is also very slippery when wet.
 The best way to access a slate roof is with a long extension ladder.
 By placing the ladder flat against the roof, you will evenly distribute your weight on several of tiles.

 How to approach cleaning

 Cleaning should be limited to removing organic debris like moss and leaves.
-To remove moss as well as mould or rust, gently scrub with a medium-stuff brush and a mix of household cleaner and water.
+To remove moss as well as mould or rust, gently scrub with a medium-stuff brush and a mix of suitable roof slate cleaning products, such as household cleaner and water.
 If you see grey or grey-green streaks, these are usually from copper or zinc nails or flashing.
 They are harmless to slate and can help keep away moss, mould and other organic material.